Israel Tennis Association: 1988–90: State of turbulence

 Kollie Friedstein, also the executive director of the Israel Tennis Centers ("ITC") and one of the founders of Kibbutz Shoval in the Negev, become chairman of the ITA in 1988 for a 2-year period, at which time "a state of turbulence" existed between the ITA and the ITC.
 Appointed to head both bodies at the same time, Friedstein felt that by 1990 he had succeeded in bringing "industrial peace" between them.

 1990: Chairman Harnik II

 In October 1990 Harnik was re-elected chairman of the ITA, a position that he held for many years.

 1996: Mansdorf dispute

 In early 1996, Amos Mansdorf got into a tiff with the ITA when he accused it of mismanagement, suggesting that it was run in "an amateur fashion".

 2005: Dispute with Davis Cup players

-In 2005, during at the peak of a disagreement between the Israeli Davis Cup players and the ITA, Eyal Ran was made Israeli Davis Cup captain.
+In 2005, at the peak of a disagreement between the Israeli Davis Cup players and the ITA, Eyal Ran was made Israeli Davis Cup captain.
 Ran spoke to the players and the association and settled the crisis.